 The general meeting of shareholders is our supreme corporate body.
 Under Swiss law, ordinary and extraordinary general meetings of shareholders may be held.
 Under Swiss law, an ordinary general meeting of shareholders must be held annually within six months after the end of a corporation's financial year.
-In our case, this means on or before June 30.
+In our case, this generally means on or before June 30, although in 2016 we expect to hold our ordinary general meeting in November, which we believe is permissible under Swiss law as the investors acquiring shares in this offering will be permitted to participate in such ordinary general meeting.